How to Organize 1,000+ ChatGPT Chats (2026 Guide)

 Bulk Actions: Delete, Archive, Move, Pin, Export

-Organizing isn't only about tags — it's also about clearing the noise.
-With multi-select in the Chat Manager (or Batch Select in the sidebar) you can act on many chats at once:
+Organizing isn't only about tags โ it's also about clearing the noise.
+With multi-select in the Chat Workspace (or Batch Select in the sidebar) you can act on many chats at once:

-If you've tried to organize chats into Projects, you've hit the limit of folders: a conversation about "a Python script for a travel budget" belongs in Coding and Travel and Finance — but a folder forces you to pick one.
+If you've tried to organize chats into Projects, you've hit the limit of folders: a conversation about "a Python script for a travel budget" belongs in Coding and Travel and Finance โ but a folder forces you to pick one.
 Tags don't.
 A single chat can carry several tags, so you find it from any angle.
 And because AI does the first pass automatically, you skip the manual drag-and-drop filing that makes folder systems collapse once you have a few hundred chats.
+Folders still win when chats need shared files or instructions โ the full breakdown, including how to run both together, is in ChatGPT Folders vs Tags: How to Auto-Organize.

 Keep It Organized Going Forward

-• Let new chats auto-tag themselves so your history never falls out of order again (Pro)
+- Let new chats auto-tag themselves so your history never falls out of order again โ free in Chrome once its built-in AI model is set up

 Frequently Asked Questions